danvk/aoc2024/README.md

 Why isn't a `do..end` block allowed after a `->` in a `case`?
 I guess you don't need it, it's fine to put multiple statements in there.

 In Elixir, `None > 0`.

+Well that was brutal.
+I think today was uniquely poorly-suited to Elixir.
+It's way easier with an array and mutation.
+That being said, there were other problems, too.
+I got wrong answers for both parts.
+In part 1, the problem was Elixir's odd treatment of ranges: 1..0 is a non-empty range equal to [1, 0].
+That is… strange.
+This wasn't a part of my code that I expected to break, so I didn't unit test it.

+My code worked on the sample input, so I was kind of at a loss.
+To debug, I implemented a solution in Python, confirmed that it was correct by getting my star, and then checked its output vs. my Elixir code on prefixes of the input.
+20 chars was enough to get a difference.

+For part two, I switched to using a Map.
+I think I set this up backwards from what would be useful (range -> value) instead of (value -> range), but whatever.
+I got a correct answer on the sample input, but again, I got a wrong answer on my own input.
+I looked for off-by-one errors but didn't find any.

+So once again, I re-implemented a solution in Python.
+Part 2 was much more challenging and a lot slower, but a brute force solution still worked and showed the difference.
+I had a bug in my Python code: I'd find the lowest gap and swap into it, but you only want to do that if the gap is before the span that you're considering.
+It turned out that my Elixir code had the same bug (it must have been slightly more subtle since I got the right answer on the sample input).
+Fixing it got me the correct answer (and it's faster than Python!).

+So lesson: be really wary of Elixir ranges?